Family Chrysomelidae includes many species of leaf beetle on many hosts

 Select less favored species or cultivars.
 In some cases, a handheld vacuum may be helpful to remove adults or pupae on the ground.

 For established or native pests, natural enemies such as parasitoids or predators may have some effect.
 Pheromones or traps may be available for some pests.
-Review more detailed biology for specific pests to determine if biological organisms (insect, fungi, nematodes) are available.
+Review more detailed biology for specific pests to determine if biological organisms (insect, fungi, nematode) are available.